hortonworks-gallery/ambari-zeppelin-service/README.md

 ![Image](../master/screenshots/install-2.png?raw=true)
 ![Image](../master/screenshots/install-3.png?raw=true)

-To use Spark 1.3, you should not need to change any default configs.
-If you installed Spark 1.4, set `export HADOOP_CONF_DIR=/home/zeppelin/spark-1.4.1-bin-hadoop2.6/`
+- To use Spark 1.3, you should not need to change any default configs.
+- If you installed Spark 1.4:
+  - set
+  - set `export HADOOP_CONF_DIR=/home/zeppelin/spark-1.4.1-bin-hadoop2.6/`

 ![Image](../master/screenshots/install-4.png?raw=true)
 ...but here are sample of configurations that you could modify if needed (e.g. executor memory, port etc)